geudde/attic-chest/pages/13.reference/01.porden/docs.md

 254 THE RESTORATION. book vx.

-" All that on earth the female heart can charm,
+All that on earth the female heart can charm,

-" All that on earth can female fancy warm;
+All that on earth can female fancy warm;

-" So shall my zeal the grateful damsel move,
+So shall my zeal the grateful damsel move,

-" And wealth and splendour light the fires of love."
-Q50
+And wealth and splendour light the fires of love.Q50

 Thus spoke Albruno, when the entering maid